guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 This way no log entries are lost when the file is rotated.

 Here is how you can [setup log rotation](https://github.com/flashmob/go-guerrilla/wiki/Automatic-log-file-management-with-logrotate) using logrotate(8)

-### Custom processor

-Use the `d.AddProcessor` to register your processor with the daemon.

-Processors allow you to extend the backend.
-See the [About Backends: introduction, configuring and extending]https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending] documentation for more information.

 ### Graceful shutdown